 [4.5.]
 Security.
 In order to secure all payment obligations of Company to Customer hereunder, Company shall cause its Guarantor to execute and deliver to Customer the guaranty agreement substantially in the form attached as Exhibit "C." In order to secure all payment obligations of Customer to Company hereunder, Customer shall cause its Guarantor to execute and deliver to Company the guaranty agreement substantially in the form attached as Exhibit "C."

 [4.6.]
 Collateral Requirement/Termination Payment Threshold.
 If at any time and from time to time during the term of this Agreement (and notwithstanding whether a Triggering Event has occurred) the Termination Payment that would be owed to a Party in respect of all Transactions then outstanding should exceed $______, such Party as the Beneficiary Party may request the other Party to establish a Letter of Credit as the Account Party in an amount equal to the Termination Payment in excess of $______ (rounding upwards for any fractional amount to the next $______), or such other collateral as may be reasonably acceptable to the Beneficiary Party.
 The Letter of Credit or other collateral shall be delivered within two Business Days of the date of such notice.
 On a Monthly basis, such Letter of Credit may be increased or reduced correspondingly to the amount of such excess Termination Payment (rounding upwards for any fractional amount to the next $______).
+For purposes of this Section [4.6], the calculation of "Termination Payment" shall include all amounts owed but not yet paid by one Party to the other Party whether or not such amounts are then due, for performance already provided pursuant to any and all Transactions.

 [4.7.]
 Collateral Requirement/Committed Volumes Threshold.
 For purposes hereof the term "Committed Volumes" means the maximum amount of all volumes committed for delivery by Seller for the following two Month period valued at the then current Contract Price under all Transactions and for which payment is not then due and owing plus all other payments then due and owing under this Agreement, including, without limitation, payments in respect of interest, damages and the Termination Payment.
 If at any time and from time to time during the term of this Agreement (and notwithstanding whether a Triggering Event has occurred) the Committed Volumes hereunder should exceed $______, Seller as the Beneficiary Party may request Buyer to establish a Letter of Credit as the Account Party in an amount equal to the Committed Volumes in excess of $______ (rounding upwards for any fractional amount to the next $______), or such other collateral as may be reasonably acceptable to the Beneficiary Party.
 The Letter of Credit or other collateral shall be delivered within two Business Days of the date of such notice.
 On a Monthly basis, such Letter of Credit may be increased or reduced correspondingly to the amount of such excess Committed Volumes (rounding upwards for any fractional amount to the next $______).